 Camp Schuylkill provides a summer of immersive outdoor exploration, discovery and wonder for campers ages 4-12.
 Located in the Roxborough neighborhood of Philadelphia, just minutes from Chestnut Hill and Manayunk, the Schuylkill Center is 365 acres of forests, fields, streams and ponds.
-Led by our expert educators, kids explore nature through hands-on discoveries and play.
+Summer camp is led by our expert educators who inspire kids to explore nature through hands-on discoveries and play.

 Registration for Camp Schuylkill 2025 opens in January.